Fees & FAQs

 - I provide lots of support and resources outside of lessons.
 In this way, students don’t need to wait until their next lesson to get advice.

 - Note: 60 min lessons can be provided on a fortnightly basis if this is more convenient (adults often have busy schedules or family commitments).
-However, this depends on my other teaching commitments and needs to be negotiated on an individual basis.

 Find out about current UK music lesson fees: https://www.ism.org/advice/private-music-tuition-fees-our-survey-results-2020

 - Payment can be made by cash, cheque or bank transfer.

 - For the first two lessons, fees will be due immediately after each lesson.